 So, you think the Louvre is the only museum you need to see in Paris?
 Not so fast!
 This city has far more to offer than just the Mona Lisa.
-From museums dedicated to Rodin and Monet to the intriguing works of Picasso, there’s a whole world of art waiting for you beyond the Louvre.
-In this article, we’ll reveal the absolute best museums you should visit in Paris.
+We’ve consulted our local experts and visited Paris ourselves to compile this list of the absolute best museums you should visit in Paris.

 Pro Tip: Planning your trip to Paris?
 It’s easier to organize your trip with all your resources in one place.
 Bookmark this post along with our Paris Guide for more planning resources, our top Paris museum tours for a memorable trip, and the best things to do in Paris.